unixorn/awesome-zsh-plugins/README.md

 - [unwrap](https://github.com/foxleigh81/unwrap-zsh-plugin) - Allows you to remove a directory without removing the contents - it puts them in the directory's parent directory.
 - [up (cjayross)](https://github.com/cjayross/up) - A simple way to navigate up through directories.
 - [up (peterhurford)](https://github.com/peterhurford/up.zsh) - Adds an up command to `cd` multiple levels up.
+- [up-dir](https://github.com/sgpthomas/zsh-up-dir) - Binds `ctrl-h` to navigating up a directory.
+This makes it very easy to go up a few directories without having to type any commands.
 - [update-zsh](https://github.com/AndrewHaluza/zsh-update-plugin) - Updates custom oh-my-zsh plugins.
 Only works with the oh-my-zsh framework.
 - [url-highlighter](https://github.com/ascii-soup/zsh-url-highlighter) - A plugin for the ZSH syntax highlighter that turns URLs green if they respond with a "good" status, and red otherwise.
 Useful for checking URL typos.
 - [uvenv](https://github.com/vincentto13/uvenv.plugin.zsh) - Extends the functionality of the original oh-my-zsh venv module.